ysutommy/iso8583-es/README.md

 ### iso8583-es
-A ISO8583 protocol sdk with ES6 and TypeScript
+A pure, high-performance library with ES6 and typescript, used to encode and decode the ISO8583 protocol

 ### Usage
 ```js